emqx/cloud-docs/en_US/rule_engine/rule_engine_kafka.md

     ```

-   If the topic is successfuly created, the message of `Created topic emqx` will be returned.
+   If the topic is successfully created, the message of `Created topic emqx` will be returned.

 ## Deployment Data Integrations Configuration